Anterior Lumbar Interbody Fusion (ALIF)

-- To avoid multiple surgeries in one area if you have already had previous spinal surgeries using a posterior (back) approach.
+- To avoid multiple surgeries in one area if you have already had previous spinal surgeries using a posterior (back) approach

-- To allow more direct access to the intervertebral disk.
+- To allow more direct access to the intervertebral disk

-- To have the ability to add more lordosis (swayback) to your spine.
+- To have the ability to add more lordosis (swayback) to your spine

-- When the disk space has been cleared out, he or she will implant a metal, plastic, or bone spacer between the two adjoining vertebrae.
-This spacer, or "cage," usually contains bone graft material.
-This promotes bone healing and facilitates the fusion.
+- When the disk space has been cleared out, the surgeon will implant a metal, plastic, or bone spacer between the two adjoining vertebrae.
+This spacer, or cage, usually contains bone graft material.
+This promotes bone healing and helps make the fusion happen.

 Most patients are encouraged to stand and walk by the first day after surgery.
 Your surgeon may provide you with a back brace to help make you more comfortable and to protect the surgical fusion.